Lucky344/Calc/README.md

 # Calc

-Simple calculator with if-else statements in javascript.
+Calculator with simple if-else statements in javascript.